shaun-harvey/five-a-side.github.io/README.md

 - Vowels can only be substituted for vowels
 - Consonants can only be substituted for consonants
 - Used letters cannot be selected again
-- Once a letter is substituted off, it cannot reveal letters in new player names
+- Once a letter is substituted, it cannot reveal letters in new player names
 - However, any letters already revealed in the current player's name remain visible

 #### Passes (5 available)